pfranz1/pfranz1/README.md

 My favorite language is Dart / Flutter.
 Null safety, named parameters, first class fuction objects, and autoformating make it such a joy to work with.

-My least favorite language  is Scheme48.
-It beat me up while writing an interpreter for it in Programing Languages class.
-It really makes me appreciate modern langauges.

 Im very pleased with how an app to help my best friend who is a swim coach came together.
 Its still a work in progress and I can't wait to have more time to devote to it.
 Elapsed: https://pfranz1.github.io/swim_timer/#/

 <!---